Construction Project Management

 - BAM Construction.

 We consult with these companies to ensure course content remains relevant for the modern construction manager.
-The also provide advice on existing and proposed courses of study, research activities and consultancy work.
+They also provide advice on existing and proposed courses of study, research activities and consultancy work.

-You will work on problems that the construction industry, clients and consultants experience.
-In doing so you will develop a broad range of management skills and knowledge including:
+You’ll work on problems that the construction industry, clients and consultants experience.
+In doing so, you’ll develop a broad range of management skills and knowledge including:

 - Building Information Modelling (BIM)